-HERE are some disorders in which the success of remedies are almost certain.
+The HERE are some disorders in which the success of remedies are almost certain.
 Those which are the consequence of venereal drainings, and more particularly masturbation, are not comprised in this class: and the prognostics which may be made upon them, when they are arrived at a certain height, are very dreadful.
 Hippocrates has pronounced them mortal.
-This is a wretched disorder, says M. Boerhaave, haave, I have often met with it, but never could cure it .'
-M. van Swieten treated the patient he mentions for three years without success.
+This is a wretched disorder, says M. Boerhaave,

+'haave, I have often met with it, but never could cure it .'
+M. van Swieten treated the patient he mentions for three years without fuccess.
 I have seen several die miserably of this disorder: other patients I could give no sort of ease to.
 These examples should not however deter us: others have been more lucky.
 Some are to be met with in the collection of Onania, amongst the physicians observations: and I have had some in the course of my own practice.

 In the same passage, wherein Hippocrates gives a description of the disorder, as I have above related, he also points out the cure.
-When a patient is in this fituation, fays he. " make him use fomentations all over his body, ' then give him an emetic; repeat it, in order to ' purge his head; then a purgative.
+When a patient is in this fituation, fays he, " make him use fomentations all over his body, then give him an emetic; repeat it, in order to ' purge his head; then a purgative.
 The cure ' should be begun in spring.
-After the purgatives, give him fcummed or affes milk: then Whilst he drinks cow milk for forty days. the milk, he should eat no meat, and at night he should take water-gruel.
-After leaving off i milk, he should eat the most tender meats, beginning with a small quantity only: by this e means he will regain his flesh.
-For a whole other immoderate exercise; and in his walks he should equally avoid cold, and being in the fun.
+After the purga-6 tives, give him fcummed or affes milk: then ' cow milk for forty days.
+Whilft he drinks ' the milk, he should eat no meat, and at night he should take water-gruel.
+After leaving off ' milk, he should eat the most tender meats, beginning with a small quantity only: by this ' means he will regain his flesh.
+For a whole 6 twelvemonth he should avoid every kind of ' debauchery, all venereal practice, and every other immoderate exercise; and in his walks he should equally avoid cold, and being in the 6 fun.'

-twelvemonth he should avoid every kind of debauchery, all venereal practice, and every ber of cases would be prejudicial: it is easy to avoid this difficulty, by observing that he orders the purgative only with the design to remove the flux, which he imagines will fall from the head upon the spine; and he, in another place, ranks such as are ill after venereal excesses, in the list of those to whom no purgatives should be given: because not only that they can do them no good, but, on the contrary, they may do them harm .'
+We find that Hippocrates begins the cure by an emetic and a cathartic; his authority is sufficient for a rule, and yet this rule in a great number of cases would be prejudicial: it is easy to avoid this difficulty, by observing that he orders the purgative only with the design to remove the slux, which he imagines will fall from the head upon the spine; and he, in another place, ranks such as are ill after venereal excesses, in the list of those to whom no purgative should be given: because not only that they can do them no good, but, on the contrary, they may do them harm .'
 So that this last rule should be considered as general; the first is liable to exception, and even an exception which seems founded upon such theory as is now pronounced erroneous, and therefore should be of no weight.